silviot/edx-platform-wiki/Split-mongo-architecture-and-rollout-options.md

 1. Choose where to put the locator - location mapping (see [locator-location-locus](#locator-location-locus)

-**Punchlist:**
+**Punchlist for go-live:**

 1. xml export from split
 1. mixed modulestore figure out whether to read & write to split v old mongo v xml
   1. if using broadcast model of updates, implement that.
+  1. if using hybrid, reconcile the method signatures or have mixed know how to invoke each
 1. command line or admin page to invoke course migration from old to split mongo (unless using lazy migration only)
 1. what if any of the split mongo use cases above to support in Studio?
 What to do w/ that functionality in case of hybrid split b/c old won't support the use cases?
 1. hook up Studio to split &/or hybrid
 1. hook up lms to hybrid or split
 1. test, test, test
-1. extend the studio api or implement the general one
+1. extend the studio restful api or implement the general one

 # Architectural depictions with options